bangbangcon/west/content/Speakers.md

 This talk will cover what was learned in the process of making this tool, including some general thoughts about leveraging libraries in your code.

-<b>Michael</b> is an award winning Lego sculptor who is banned from ever
-becoming one of those fancy "Lego Certified Professionals" that get all the press.
+**Michael** is an award-winning Lego sculptor who is banned from ever becoming one of those fancy "Lego Certified Professionals" that get all the press.
 After years of being slightly ashamed of his hobby, he finally gave up on caring and keeps way too many pieces at work.
 His kid is occasionally